reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

   - 64 bit architecture
   - Android 10 and up
   - Magisk installed
+  - Recommended to use Magisk Delta for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091

 ## Tested on
 - CrDroid ROM Android 10